 In 2017, Google boasted a 95% word accuracy rate for U.S. English, the highest out of all the voice-assistants currently out there.
 This translates to a 4.9%-word error rate – making Google the first of the group to fall below the 5% threshold.

 Word-error rate has its limitations, though.
-The data is affected by factors like:
+Factors that affect the data include:

 - Background noise